 A CHRISTMAS TREE

-Exercise 2: As you can see for a Christmas tree you need a different basic shape than the circles from exercise 1.
+Exercise 2: For a Christmas tree you need a different basic shape than the circles from exercise 1.
 Start as lightly as possible with the two groups at the bottom center, just above the trunk.
 Then work in a zigzag pattern from bottom to top, gradually decreasing in size.
 Then, also starting from bottom, draw the overlapping groups on either side.
 This automatically creates the typical triangular shape.
 Finally make the branches more realistic.

-Loosely sketch the entire shape of a tree in gray with a soft pencil (2B or softer), as a large blob without clear outlines.
-For larger sizes, use charcoal.
-Loosely add lighter areas for groups of leaves with an eraser/kneaded eraser (think of the circles from exercise 1).
-Then loosely add extra dark/shadow between groups of leaves and on a shadowy side of your choice.
-In my example, the light comes from the right.
-Finally, add some details that will help you recognize the shape of the leaves, but don’t do this too regularly or precisely.
+EXTRA: Loosely sketch the entire shape of a tree in dark gray with a soft pencil (2B or softer), as a large blob without outlines.
+Use charcoal for larger sizes.
+Use an eraser to create lighter areas for groups of leaves, without being too precise.
+Choose a direction from which the light is coming.
+In my example, the light is coming from the right.
+Add extra dark shadows between groups of leaves.
+Finally, add some details to indicate the shape of leaves, not too regular or too precise.